-He pulled out his native Kentucky drawl.
+Jerrod pulled out his native Tennessee drawl.
 “Sorry ‘bout that, may-um.
 They musta inshtalled that pothole this afternoon, cuz I am shooore it was not there this morning.”

 She started giggling, which would turn into hiccups if she didn’t get it stopped.
 He flashed her his best we-aims-to-please-ma’am grin, but she had stopped laughing and was pointing at the windshield chirping, “Oh.
 Oh.
 Oh.”
-A man was standing in the middle of the road in front of them, a man they were going to hit.
+A man was standing in the middle of the road in front of them.

-His heart was pounding in his chest, his throat, his ears.
+His heart pounded in his chest, his throat, his ears.
 His hands had a white-knuckle grip on the steering wheel.
 He could see the man in the truck’s headlights, lying on the side of the road fifty feet away, not moving.

 “I think you hit him,” Trish said in a small voice.

-A heavy dread settled over him.
-He had two DUIs already.
-A third one would get his license suspended.
-And if the guy was badly injured or dead . . .
+A heavy dread formed in his chest.
+A DUI could get him a fine and a six month suspension of his license.
+If the guy was badly injured or . . .
 He rested his head on the steering wheel.
-He was screwed, screwed, screwed.
-Totally screwed.
+He was screwed; totally screwed.

 A voice wandered out of an alcohol-fogged corner of his brain and suggested he should see if the guy was alright.
-Another voice, coming from another corner, said he should just drive away and pretend like nothing had happened.
+Another voice said he should just drive away and pretend nothing had happened.
 He was leaning toward the second voice’s advice when Trish’s door popped open and she jumped out.

 He got the truck going and parked it on the other side of the road ten feet from where Trish was standing over the man.
 The glare of the headlights threw everything into harsh relief, every detail jumping out with razor-edged clarity.
-It seemed like everyone within a hundred miles must be able to see it, and it required a physical effort not to turn the headlights off.
-He climb out of the truck and walked over to Trish.
+It seemed like everyone within a hundred miles must be able to see it, and it required a physical effort not to turn off the headlights.
+He climbed out of the truck and walked over to Trish.

 “Is he okay?”
-He tried to sound calm and but his voice cracked.
+He tried to sound calm, but his voice cracked.